openhab/org.openhab.binding.zwave/doc/fibaro/fgwdseu_0_0.md

 ### Parameter 35: Alarm configuration – duration

 Alarm configuration – duration
-This parameter defines duration of alarm sequence.
-When time set in this parameter elapses, alarm is cancelled, LED frame and relay restore normal operation, but do not recover state from before the alarm.
+<p&gtThis parameter defines duration of alarm sequence.
+When time set in this parameter elapses, alarm is cancelled, LED frame and relay restore normal operation, but do not recover state from before the alarm.<br /&gtAvailable values <br /&gt0 – infinite <br /&gt1-32400 (1s-9h, 1s step) – duration</p&gt
-Available values
-0 – infinite
-1-32400 (1s-9h, 1s step) – duration
 Values in the range 0 to 32400 may be set.

 The manufacturer defined default value is ```600```.